Does Mileage or Age Matter More in Car Valuation?

 Mileage often has a greater impact when:

-For example, a three-year-old car with very high mileage may be valued lower than expected, even if it’s still relatively young.
+For example, a three-year-old car with unusually high mileage may be valued lower than expected, even though it is still relatively young.

 When age matters more than mileage